The Forest For The Trees

 Mesua Ferrea

-The mesua ferrea, or Ceylon ironwood, is one of the first plants that Rao painted.
+The Mesua ferrea, or ironwood, is one of the first plants that Rao painted.
 She spotted it while visiting Sri Lanka, where it is widely found.
 The ironwood is the national tree of the island country, chosen for its cultural significance, natural beauty, and utility.
 Some say the Buddha’s first visit was to a grove of ironwood, locally known as the na tree, in the Sri Lankan town of Mahiyangana and that the next Buddha will attain enlightenment under such a tree.

 Rao was drawn to it because of the tree’s flowers, which were a challenge to paint considering its petals are only white.
 “You’re kind of painting them with greens and yellows and negative space,” she explains.
 “I deliberately placed the tree leaves in the composition in such a way that I didn’t have to paint any hard edges on the petals.
 I could create their outline through the position of things around them.”